uuboyscy/Linux_Mail_IP/README.md

   </br>
   apt-get install mailutils
   </br>
-  We need the command "mail" in the package "mailutils"
+  We need the command "mail" and "ssmtp" in the package "mailutils"
   </br></br>
   Download this shell script
   </br>